7 Sources of Retirement Income When On A Tight Budget

 Social Security

-Out of all the many sources of retirement income, Social Security is the most vital.
-Your Social Security benefits are more secure than other channels of income, as it can be adjusted periodically for inflation.
+Social Security is the most vital of all the many sources of retirement income.
+Your Social Security benefits are more secure than other channels of income, as they can be adjusted periodically for inflation.

 A crucial choice you have to make about your Social Security is when you apply for your benefits.
 You have the option to get your reduced benefits at 62, which is the minimum age, or you can wait until you are finally eligible to take full benefits.
 This will depend on your year of birth.

-If this is still unclear to you, the Social Security Administration can provide you resources to help you better understand the benefits you can receive.
-You can explore the following topics so you can plan ahead for your retirement.
+If this is still unclear to you, the Social Security Administration can provide resources to help you better understand the benefits you can receive.
+You can explore the following topics to plan ahead for your retirement.

 Eligibility and Benefits

-If you and your spouse are both eligible for Social Security benefits based on your work histories, you’ll face a critical choice.
-You must decide together whether to draw on your accounts or have one of you draw what is called spousal benefits.
+You’ll face a critical choice if you and your spouse are both eligible for Social Security benefits based on your work histories.
+You must decide whether to draw on your accounts or have one of you draw spousal benefits.

-If you and your spouse earned approximately equal amounts over your working lives, drawing on your individual accounts will provide the greatest benefits.
+Drawing on your individual accounts will provide the greatest benefits if you and your spouse earned approximately equal amounts over your working lives.
 But if one of you made substantially more than the other, you’ll want to compare your alternatives.

-For example, if you are qualified for your own retirement benefit and a spousal benefit, the SSA will give you your benefits based on your record.
+For example, if you qualify for your own retirement and a spousal benefit, the SSA will give you your benefits based on your record.
 However, if the benefit as a spouse is higher than your retirement benefit, you will receive a combination of benefits equaling the higher spouse’s benefits instead.

 You are also eligible for additional Social Security benefits if you have a minor child by the time of your retirement.

 These are the different ways that prove you don’t need to have an extravagant amount of money to have a passive source of income.
-You can start now while you’re still young, having a side hustle or two will make you even more productive.
+You can start now while you’re still young; having a side hustle or two will make you even more productive.
 You can also earn cash while you’re at it!
-Learn more about what passive income is and how you can start earning it, click here.
+To learn more about passive income and how to start earning it, click here.

 Can Social Security Benefits Affect my Other Sources of Income?